 - Crushed toasted coconut

-- star anise pods for decoration
+- Star anise pods for decoration

 Instructions

-- Prepare Thai Tea Infusion: Place Thai tea leaves in a heatproof bowl and add 2 tbsp boiling water. let steep for 5 minutes,then strain to extract the strong tea liquid.Reserve 1 tbsp for the frosting; the rest adds flavor to the batter.
+- Prepare Thai tea infusion: Place Thai tea leaves in a heatproof bowl and add 2 tbsp boiling water.
+Steep 5 minutes, then strain.
+Reserve 1 tbsp for the frosting; use the rest in the batter.

-- Assemble the Cake: Place the first cooled layer on a cake board or plate.
-Spread a thin, even layer of frosting on top.Repeat this process with all layers, finishing with a smooth layer of frosting on top and sides.
+- Assemble the cake: Place the first layer on a cake board.
+Spread a thin, even frosting layer.
+Repeat with all layers, then frost the top and sides.

 Tips for Success